How to manage an employee with poor performance

-It is very important to deal with performance issues in a different way to misconduct.
+It is very important to deal with poor employee performance in a different way to misconduct.
 The following provides a useful checklist of how to deal with performance issues:

-Carry out a reasonable investigation; this may involve investigatory meetings with the employee under investigation or collation of other evidence.
+Carry out a reasonable investigation, which may involve a discussion with the employee during investigatory meetings or collating other evidence.

-Inform the employee of the issues in writing
+Inform the employee of the performance issues in writing

 Notify the employee in writing of the alleged poor performance (i.e. standard they have not met) and its possible consequences (including, where appropriate, the risk of dismissal).
 Provide the employee with any written evidence.

-The letter should set out the time and place of the disciplinary hearing (which should be held without unreasonable delay while ensuring the employee has reasonable time to prepare their case).
+The letter should set out the time and place of the poor performance hearing (which should be held without unreasonable delay while ensuring the employee has reasonable time to prepare their case).

 It should also set out the employee’s right to bring a companion (either a fellow worker or a trade union representative) to the hearing.